SebGr/fml-wright/README.md

 This script has the entry points to create the datasets required for the neural networks.
 The order is as follows:

- 1) Generate the geojson file using `generate_geodataframe_file`.
+ 1) Generate the geojson file using `GeoDataGenerator`.
- 2) Generate images using generators such as `ImageFloorplanGenerator`.
+ 2) Generate images using dataset builders such as `ImageFloorplanGenerator`.
  3) Combine and resize the generated images with `DatasetGenerator`.

 This will create a dataset with images for all possible categories.
 Selection of the data is done